DCAN-Labs/cdni-brain/docs/pipelines.md

 1. Preferred flags:

-    1. -r &lt;radius> : head radius for computing FD in mm, default 50 is suitable for adult, typically 35-45 for infant
+    * `-r <radius>` : head radius for computing FD in mm, default 50 is suitable for adult, typically 35-45 for infant

-    2. -f 0.3 : framewise displacement threshold for censoring.** Here,** **0.3 is preferred versus a stricter threshold to avoid excluding too much data from the regression model.
+    * `-f 0.3` : framewise displacement threshold for censoring.** Here,** **0.3 is preferred versus a stricter threshold to avoid excluding too much data from the regression model.
 Stricter thresholding can still be applied when running your analyses on the XCP-D output. **

-    3. --cifti : postprocess cifti instead of nifti; this is set default for dcan and hcp input
+    * `--cifti` : postprocess cifti instead of nifti; this is set default for dcan and hcp input

-    4. **[for version 0.2.0 and newer, and “develop” / “unstable” builds dated 10212022 or newer] **--warp-surfaces-native2std : resample surfaces to fsLR space, 32k density, and apply the transform from native T1w to MNI152NLin6Asym space output by fMRIPrep / NiBabies
+    * **[for version 0.2.0 and newer, and “develop” / “unstable” builds dated 10212022 or newer]** `--warp-surfaces-native2std` : resample surfaces to fsLR space, 32k density, and apply the transform from native T1w to MNI152NLin6Asym space output by fMRIPrep / NiBabies

-    5. **[0.3.0 and newer] **--dcan-qc to output QC and executive summary files in similar format to DCAN HCP-based pipelines
+    * **[0.3.0 and newer]** `--dcan-qc` to output QC and executive summary files in similar format to DCAN HCP-based pipelines

-    6. -m : add concatenated outputs for functional derivatives
+    * `-m` : add concatenated outputs for functional derivatives

-    7. --participant-label : used to specify the specific participant being processed
+    * `--participant-label` : used to specify the specific participant being processed

-    8. --resource-monitor : enable Nipype’s resource monitoring to keep track of memory and CPU usage
+    * `--resource-monitor` : enable Nipype’s resource monitoring to keep track of memory and CPU usage

-    9. --omp-threads 3 : maximum number of threads per-process
+    * `--omp-threads 3` : maximum number of threads per-process

-    10. --despike : despike the nifti/cifti before postprocessing
+    * `--despike` : despike the nifti/cifti before postprocessing

-    11. -w /work :  used to specify a working directory within the container’s filesystem, named _/work_.
+    * `-w /work` :  used to specify a working directory within the container’s filesystem, named _/work_.

 2. If an error is encountered, see [Troubleshooting](troubleshooting.md#xcp-d).